 The table below shows daily PM10 concentrations measured yesterday.
 Also shown are the second and fourth highest concentrations so far this calendar year.
 Click on the towns/airsheds highlighted in blue for more information, including hourly concentrations and the number of high pollution nights recorded for the calendar year, i.e. when pollution levels exceeded national standards.

-National air quality standards
+Meeting the National air quality standards

 The Government's National Environmental Standards for Air Quality set different targets for different airsheds.